tomoya-sasaki/Code_Tips/Algorithm/MCMC/Simple_Examples/README.md

 # Various Ways of Sampling
+It is always good to track accept rate.

 **There might be bugs, or theoretical misunderstandings!!**
 * `Metropolis-Hastings-Gaussian1D`: should be fine
 * `Metropolis-Hastings-Gaussian`: no prior, no log sigma